 Is your relationship in trouble if you fantasize about other people?

-It’s perfectly normal and healthy to have sexual fantasies outside of your current relationship.
-What’s interesting is that through Lehmiller research he found that those who were fantasizing about other people, and excluded their partners entirely from sexual fantasy might be the in rockiest of relationships.
+Contrary to popular belief, it’s perfectly normal and healthy to have sexual fantasies outside of your current relationship.
+Through his research, Lehmiller found that those who were fantasizing about other people, and excluded their partners entirely from sexual fantasy, actually might be in the rockiest relationships.

 What does this all mean for you?

-What this really is is a reality check, a look into everyday, average American couples who like to have sex with each other.
-The media hypes up anything that deviates outside of conventional norms, thus giving attention to the unusual aspects of sexuality, and often forgetting to mention the bigger picture.
+What this really is, is a reality check—a glimpse into everyday, average American couples who like to have sex with each other.
+While the media hypes up anything that deviates outside of conventional norms, it's the diversity of human sexual desire, as described by Lehmiller, that helps to strengthen relationships in the long run.